zzzprojects/learn-orm/tutorials/efcore-configuration-manager/getting-started.md

 # Getting Started

-**EntityFrameworkCore.ConfigurationManager** is a NuGet library for **Microsoft.EntityFrameworkCore** that extends EF Core to resolve connection strings from the configuration file.
+**EntityFrameworkCore.ConfigurationManager** is a NuGet library for **Microsoft.EntityFrameworkCore** extends EF Core to resolve connection strings from the configuration file.

 ## Installation